 Top of main content

-Getting declined by a lender, whether it’s for a loan, credit card, or mortgage can feel unnerving.
+Getting refused credit by a lender, whether it’s for a loan, credit card, or mortgage, can feel unnerving.

-It can be useful to find out why your application has been declined, and what you can do to improve your prospects of borrowing money in the future.
+It can help to understand why your application has been declined and what you can do to improve your prospects of borrowing money.

 What do lenders look at?

-Lenders may look at a number of factors when deciding if they want to approve your application for finance, such as:
+Lenders look at several factors when deciding if they want to approve your application for finance, such as:

-• any county court judgements (CCJs), bankruptcies or debt solutions you may have (in the last 6 years)
+• Any county court judgments (CCJs), bankruptcies, or debt solutions you may have (in the last 6 years)

-Lenders will also complete a detailed creditworthiness (using credit scoring) and affordability assessment, when an application is received.
+Lenders will complete a detailed creditworthiness (using credit scoring PDF 165KB) and affordability assessment when an application is received.

 These assessments use a range of information, including:

-They may also take into account your current financial situation and anyone who is financially linked to you.
+They may also consider your current financial situation and anyone who is financially linked to you.

-There are a number of reasons a lender may decline your credit application.
-For example:
+There are several reasons why a lender may have declined your credit application:

-• you may have a poor credit reference agency credit score
+• You may have a poor credit score

-You may be given some indication as to why your application has been declined.
-This can help you see if you need to make improvements, or find a more suitable product.
+You might receive some indication as to why your application has been declined.
+This can help you see if you need to make improvements or find a more suitable product.

 Even small mistakes on your credit application can affect whether you’ll be approved or declined for lending.
 Always check your credit application carefully.